MTen/btf_movement/Readme.md

 Reasons for choosing this project:

-- Display that I can work with a design and delivery in code what a designer has provided with a templating program.
+- Demonstrate that I can work with a design and deliver in code what a designer has provided with a templating program like adobe.
 - Contribute to an nobel opensource project
 - Maintain an open source project and work with a community of developers.
 - Create a rails backend for working with a foriegn CMS portal which I can opensource for others to use.